Close Menu

 Sarah and David spend time together under the stars

 Farrell does his very best to do something with the material, bringing with it his requisite twinkle and mischievousness.
-He even manages to bring in some much needed heaviness in moments where he must reckon with the decisions that lead him to his current placement in life.
+He even manages to bring in some much-needed weight in moments where he must reckon with the decisions that lead him to his current placement in life.
 In his refined performance, he finds pockets of depth that go unexplored, the script favoring the louder, declarative moments over those of real humanity.

 Robbie, meanwhile, has never been worse.
 Granted, she’s dealt a terrible hand.
 The film so desperately wants her to be a significant personality, someone who can steer David in the right direction while she also grapples with her own demons.
-She’s “bad with men,” she says, and a “monster,” and yet those statements ring hollow to the point of silliness after spending less than a minute with her character, though not quite as much when Sarah declares herself and David “dorks,” because they like musical theater, just of of the truly laughable moments where the script fails to read the room.
+She’s “bad with men,” she says, and a “monster,” and yet those statements ring hollow to the point of silliness after spending less than a minute with her character.

 In the most forgiving angle, A Big Bold Beautiful Journey is reminiscent of mid-aught classics and duds, where romance narratives were big-scale and sincere.
-Films such as Garden State, Elizabethtown, Nick and Norah’s Infinite Playlist, and more.
-Films where romance was the jumping point and missed connections led to greater, tumbling stories of finding oneself through the company of another.
-Usually, a dude finding himself through the whims and whimsy of a manic-pixie-dream-girl.
+Think of films such as Garden State, Elizabethtown, Nick and Norah’s Infinite Playlist, and more.
+Films where romance was the jumping point and missed connections led to greater, tumbling stories of finding oneself through the company of another, usually, with a dude finding himself through the whims and whimsy of a manic-pixie-dream-girl.

 Kogonada can do better and hopefully will again soon.
 But with his own script.